 Retracements In Forex Trading

-Retracements are temporary moves against the overall trend direction and eventually result in a trend resumption i.e. retracements can be considered as temporary trend reversals.
+Retracements are temporary moves against the overall trend direction, which eventually result in trend resumption i.e. retracements can be considered as temporary trend reversals.

 How are retracements used?

-In uptrends, retracements create higher lows and in downtrends, they create lower highs, essentially, retracements are part of the structure of trends.
+In uptrends, retracements create higher lows and in downtrends, they create lower highs.
+Essentially, retracements form part of the structure of trends.